-Please note that due to high demand we only consider volunteers who are either fully qualified counsellors or are in the final year of study to become qualified.
-As a minimum, you will be in a BACP or UKCP accredited training to diploma or degree level and have reached the point where your training requires that you undertake a placement.
+Please note that due to high demand we only consider volunteers who are either fully qualified counsellors or in training to level 4 diploma or degree level.
+You must also have completed a minimum of 50 hours of clinical practice within an agency setting which has been supervised by an external clinical supervisor.

 Mind Charity Shops

 The Mind shops at Headingley, Moortown and Otley, Bramley and Garforth are always on the lookout for volunteers to help with till work, stock sorting, stock replenishment, window display, and so on.

 Or contact the Shop Managers directly: